LaunchCodeEducation/web-fundamentals/studios/flicklist/6/README.md

 ### A List of Movie Instances

 Our next change is going to be a massive breaking change to our application.
 Up until now, we've been representing movies as strings of their names.
-The time has come to represent movies as instances of Movie.
+The time has come to represent movies as instances of the `Movie` class.
 This will rip through our application, breaking lots of stuff.
-We'll rename lots of variables so it's clear when we're talking about a `Movie` objects, and when we're talking about a movie name (a property of `Movie` objects).
-Follow along by doing `git diff walkthrough6a walkthrough6b`.
+We'll rename lots of variables so it's clear when we're talking about a `Movie` object, and when we're talking about a movie name (a property of `Movie` objects).
+You can explicitly see our changes by running `git diff walkthrough6a walkthrough6b`.

-For example, notice how we switch from getting a list of strings from the database to getting a list of `Movie` objects.
+For example, notice how we update our `get_current_watchlist` function to get a list of `Movie` objects from the database rather than return a list of strings, as we did previously.

 ```python
 def get_current_watchlist():